 Las Vegans are no strangers to scorpions, and most of us know about the baddest one of all: the bark scorpion!
 Also known as the Arizona bark scorpion, this tiny devil packs a punch as the most poisonous scorpion in North America.
 While bark scorpions live in infamy, there may be a couple of facts you don’t know–facts that could help you identify and even prevent these scorpions from stinging you!
-Western Exterminator is always looking for new ways to protect you and your family, so we’ve come up with a list of 10 facts you need to know about the bark scorpion.
+Rentokil is always looking for new ways to protect you and your family, so we’ve come up with a list of 10 facts you need to know about the bark scorpion.

 Identify and Prevent Bark Scorpions